 $7.6 trillion of US government debt will mature in the next year, adding pressure on rates

-A whopping $7.6 trillion in interest-bearing US public debt will mature within a year, Apollo's chief economist said.
+A whopping $7.6 trillion in interest-bearing US public debt will mature within a year, Apollo's chief economist said in September.

 That represents 31% of all outstanding US government debt, adding upward pressure on rates.